lydialouise/reelnow-api/docs/index.md

 ---

-From advertising upcoming releases to integrating showtimes with theater websites, **explore case studies→** to discover how developers use ReelNow to keep movie lovers informed.
+From advertising upcoming releases to integrating showtimes with theatre websites, **explore case studies→** to discover how developers use ReelNow to keep movie lovers informed.

 ## Get support